ACRONYM-Group/ACIRustServer/acidoc.md

 The `msg` field returns any acknowledgement or error message to the client to relay any information from the server in the form of a string.

-The `data` field includes any return value (list of keys, value, etc.), and all of the arguments sent to the command (except any value which has been written as that value could be very large and would waste bandwidth in returning it).
+In addition to these fields, there are some

-An `"error"` response is expected to have the `cmd`, `mode`, `data` and `msg` fields filled, and an `"ack"` response is expected to have the `cmd`, `data` and `mode` fields filled.
+An `"error"` response is expected to have the `cmd`, `mode`, and `msg` fields filled along with any of the necessary arguments, and an `"ack"` response is expected to have the `cmd`, and `mode` fields filled, along with any of the necessary arguments.

 ### Note